linkedweb/django_react_deployment/README.md

     \q

+### Setting Up GitHub SSH Keys

+GitHub no longer supports cloning a project, and making pull requests using a username and password.

+So we need to setup ssh keys on our digitalocean server in order to address this.

+-   First navigate into your /home/your-user directory
+-   Then if you do: ls -al
+-   You may notice the owner of the .ssh file is root, so we need to change this with: sudo chown your-user:your-user .ssh
+-   Now you will be able to generate an ssh key: ssh-keygen -t ed25519
+-   Have it stored in: /home/your-user/.ssh/id_ed25519
+-   Navigate into: /hom/your-user/.ssh
+-   Run: cat id_ed25519.pub
+-   Copy the output
+-   Go to GitHub > Settings > SSH and GPG keys > New SSH key, then paste in your key
+-   Back in digital ocean, navigate to: /home/your-user/.ssh
+-   Run: nano config

+In there, place the following:

+    Host github.com
+        HostName github.com
+        User git
+        IdentityFile ~/.ssh/id_ed25519

+Then you'll need to add the identity file:

+-   ssh-agent bash -c 'ssh-add ~/.ssh/id_ed25519;'

 ### Getting Project Onto Server

 First we want to create a folder to hold python apps have on the server and create a virtual environment.